Mikael-Helin/pinia_test/README.md

 Video:  https://www.youtube.com/watch?v=Ok6vO98RV_Q

-Do the same as in the video, but without TypeScript.
+Do the same as in the video, but without using TypeScript.

 Usage:

 cd into a directory, install dependencies and run the dev server.

 Example:

 cd v0.0.1

 npm install

 npm run serve